Auburn tops Kentucky for first Final Four berth

-Jared Harper scored 12 points in overtime to lead Auburn to a 77-71 victory over Kentucky Sunday afternoon in the Midwest Region final in Kansas City.
+Auburn joins Texas Tech as first-time participants in college basketball’s biggest stage after a 77-71 victory over Kentucky on Sunday in the Midwest Region final in Kansas City.
 The Tigers will face the Virginia Cavaliers in Saturday’s national semifinals.

+“I’m not sure we thought this was going to happen,” Auburn coach Bruce Pearl said following the victory.
+“I knew this group wanted to make history.
+I knew they wanted to play good basketball, and I knew they wanted to represent Auburn.”

 Fifth-seeded Auburn (30-9) reached the Final Four for the first time in program history.
 They had reached the Elite Eight only once before (1986) and denied Kentucky its 18th Final Four appearance, which would have given the Wildcats the second most all-time (North Carolina, 20).